-The fallback page is displayed when all real servers fail.
+The fallback page is displayed when all Real Servers fail.
 The fallback page is NOT displayed when servers are taken offline manually via the WUI.

-At layer 4, to cause the fallback page to be displayed when real servers are taken offline, you need to force all real servers to fail their health check by for example disabling the relevant service on each real server.
+At layer 4, to cause the fallback page to be displayed when Real Servers are taken offline, you need to force all Real Servers to fail their health check by for example disabling the relevant service on each Real Server.

-For layer 7 VIPs the fallback page is displayed when all real servers are unavailable and also when all are taken offline via the WUI.
+For layer 7 VIPs the fallback page is displayed when all Real Servers are unavailable AND when all are taken offline via the WUI.
 The page can be hosted on the load balancer or on an external server.
 Set the Fallback Server option of the VIP accordingly.